zfogg/libll/README.md

 ------------

 I will eventually write documentation for the functionality of this library.
-For now, refer to to the header file ``./lib/ll.h` to see prototypes of the available functions.
+For now, refer to to the header file `./lib/ll.h` to see prototypes of the available functions.

 Testing
 ------------

-To build and run the unit tests, run `make test`.
+To [re]build and run the unit tests, run `make clean test`.

 Contributing